Hurricane David: United States

 Despite the casualties and damages attributed to David, the storm's effects were not as bad as in other countries.
 In particular, South Florida escaped relatively lightly.
 Because of this, then NHC Director Neil Frank was accused of overly stirring up panic before the arrival of David.
 Two local psychiatrists even claimed that the experience would make residents more complacent towards future storms.
 However, the NHC defended their methods, with Frank stating: "If we hadn't [raised public alarm] and our predictions had been more accurate, the consequences would have been disastrous."

 One reporter who covered Hurricane David was Dick Baumbach, a journalist with TODAY newspaper, now known as Florida Today.
 He along with news photographer Scott Maclay followed the path of the hurricane from Miami to Central Florida.
 In Cocoa Beach, Baumbach decided to ride out the hurricane in his home with two other journalists.
-While it was a difficult and trying experience all three reporters survived and ended up winning numerous awards.
+While it was a difficult and trying experience, all three reporters survived and ended up winning numerous awards.
 The hurricane also interrupted the filming of the movie Caddyshack that was taking place at the Rolling Hills Country Club in Fort Lauderdale.

 Retirement

-The name David was retired following this storm because of its devastation and high death toll, and will never be used again for an Atlantic hurricane, making it the first male hurricane name in the Atlantic Ocean to be retired.
+The name David was retired following this storm because of its devastation and high death toll; it will never be used again to name a tropical system in the North Atlantic.
 It was replaced with Danny for the 1985 season.